dfox/graybox-testing.org/tests/index.md

 }
 ```

-Note how the test data is reused in the Java test.
-This makes the
+Note how the test data is reused in the Java test by calling
-tests less brittle, as the information is only specified in one place.
+**getTestData()**.
+This makes the tests less brittle, as the
+information is only specified in one place.
+Also, the data access
+adapter, referenced here as **repository**, is used to get the note to
+assert it's name and contents.
+This makes the backend test independent
+of that implementation, and also allows that code to be reused rather
+than duplicated in the test.

 If the Java test is successful, the Nightwatch test will
 pass.
 Otherwise, a stacktrace will be sent back to Nightwatch so it